chef-boneyard/chef-rfc/rfc0001-resource-guard.md

 Inheritance follows these rules:

-* An attribute in an anonymous guard is inherited from the parent resource only if the attribute is in a set of inheritable attributes defined by the type of the guard resource
+* An attribute in an anonymous resource is inherited from the parent resource only if the attribute is in a set of inheritable attributes defined by the type of the guard resource
 * To be inherited, the attribute must not have been specified in the guard